KU-BCI-Robot/UserApp/README.md

 For any issues or questions, please refer to the user manual or raise an issue in this GitHub repository.

 ## License and Usage Terms
 This software and its documentation are subject to specific terms and conditions.
 Reproduction, distribution, and unauthorized use are prohibited.
-For detailed terms, please refer to the second page of the user manual or visit the [Neurocomputing Laboratory website](https://neurocomputinglab.wixsite.com/neulab).
+For detailed terms, please refer to the second page of the user manual or visit the website for the [integrative BCI platform](https://github.com/NIBCI/Non-invasive-BCIplatform).